nackdai/aten/README.md

 # aten

-This is easy, simple ray tracing renderer.<br>
+This is easy, simple ray tracing renderer.</br>
 Aten is Egyptian sun god.

-Idaten(path tracing on GPGPU) is under construction.<br>
+Idaten(path tracing on GPGPU) is under construction.</br>
 Idaten is Japanese god, it runs fast.
 And Idanten includes characters of aten, "id**aten**"